Either your ex wants to mediate

 During your MIAM appointment, you decide whether you are willing to try mediation or not.
 At the end of your appointment, you are entirely free to tell the mediator that you do not wish to try mediation.
 The mediator will not force you to start mediation if you do not want to.
 You will be sent a court certificate if you tell us you want one.

 Complete our online form now to get things started

 Each confidential individual meeting costs £130 including VAT per person.
 There are no hidden extras.
 These prices include not just your meeting with us, but our preparation and writing to the person you want to mediate with, as well as phoning them if needed.

 What happens afterwards

 If you’ve told us that you are willing to try mediation, we then go away and work out what components your mediation might need.
 This includes the likely length of the first session and any steps which we’d like you to complete beforehand.
 We’ll then be in touch to arrange your first joint meting with your ex.
 We offer fixed prices to provide certainty about costs.
-But for those who prefer an hourly rate, we charge £95 per person per hour.
+But for those who prefer an hourly rate, we charge £95 + VAT per person per hour.